RediSearch/ftsb/README.md

 Variables needed:
 1. the same use case
 1. the number of queries to generate.
-E.g., `1000`
+E.g., `100000`
-1. and the type of query you'd like to generate.
-E.g., `single-word-query`
+1. the type of query you'd like to generate.
+E.g., `simple-2word-query`
+1. the seed to pass to the Pseudorandom number generator.
+By passing the same seed you always generated the same deterministic dataset.
+E.g., `1234`
+1. and the stop-words to discard on query generation.
+When searching, stop-words are ignored and treated as if they were not sent to the query processor.
+Therefore, to be 100% correct we need to prevent those words to enter a query.
+This list of stop-words should match the one used for the index creation.
+We use as default the [RediSearch list of stop-words](https://oss.redislabs.com/redisearch/Stopwords.html), namely `a,is,the,an,and,are,as,at,be,but,by,for,if,in,into,it,no,not,of,on,or,such,that,their,then,there,these,they,this,to,was,will,with`

 For the last step there are numerous queries to choose from, which are listed in [Appendix I](#appendix-i-query-types).